 Heated Airer (heated clothes horse)

-Heated clothes airers (also know as heated clothes horses) have recently increased in popularity as they can be an efficient way of drying washing in the winter.
+Heated clothes airers (also known as heated clothes horses) have recently increased in popularity as they can be an efficient way of drying washing in the winter.

-This 3-tier airer (from the brilliantly named Dry:Soon) is the classic model, costing £119.99 and costs 6p an hour to run.
+This 3-tier airer (from the brilliantly named Dry:Soon) is the classic model, costing around £100 and costs less than 4p an hour to run.

 It can hold 15kg of washing which is nearly three times as much as fits in a standard tumble dryer.
 However, anecdotally most people report that it can comfortably hold two full washing machine loads.